sandboxie-plus/sandboxie-docs/Content/BreakoutProcess.md

  `*` defines any name after Program (Program0Test1.exe, Program5Test92G.exe and etc.).
  `?` defines one character from name (Program1.exe, Program2.exe ..
 Program9.exe).

-Also you can combine several wildcards to match the specified name
+Also, you can combine several wildcards to match the specified name.

 Specifying _ProgramName_ indicates the application that should be launched unsandboxed.
 Alternatively, the program's path can be specified.